 • Twin screw upcycling means more than park benches can be manufactured.
 With a twin screw feeder and new drying technology, the applications are nearly endless and include needed parts such as pipes.

-For more information on innovations in plastic extrusion, contact Extrudex today!
+For more information on innovations in plastic extrusion, get in touch with Extrudex today!
 Let our engineering team discuss your project requirements and specifications with you.
-Call now!